Alcantor/LotusECU-T4e/README.md

 If you want to flash using that method, try the [Daft_LotusT4_OBD].

 The T4e of the black dashboard cars has another bootloader which does the reprogramming with CAN-Bus (500 kbit/s).
+Only writing, no reading...

 For most of the white dashboard, there is an access provided by the main program trough CAN-BUS (1 Mbit/s).
 It's not intended for reprogramming the ECU, but with somes hacks it could be use for this purpose.

-But since version "BCroftT4E090 27/02/2007 Lotus EngV0097" and higher (Including the black dashboard) this access has been disabled.
+This access has been definitively disabled on the black dashboard.
+But it's possible to re-enable it, with a BDM access or a modified .CRP file.

 My little hack is not guaranteed to work on all software versions of the ECU but when it works it's very reliable (A good CAN-Bus adapter is mandatory).